 - Whistleblowers need protection across all industries.
 There is no question that their efforts benefit the public good, and that they should be protected from retaliation.

-- Whistleblowers should not be required to report their concerns to employers before going to government enforcement authorities, as is required by some European Mandating internal reporting would deter most insiders with significant knowledge of wrongdoing from coming forward since, in many cases, whistleblowers suffer lasting employment retaliation even in the face of anti- retaliation laws.
+- Whistleblowers should not be required to report their concerns to employers before going to government enforcement authorities, as is required by some European countries.
+Mandating internal reporting would deter most insiders with significant knowledge of wrongdoing from coming forward since, in many cases, whistleblowers suffer lasting employment retaliation even in the face of anti- retaliation laws.
 Whistleblowers who raise concerns internally are often “blackballed” such that prospective employers will not hire them; sidelined so they no longer play a meaningful role in the workplace; reassigned to less desirable positions; or, terminated for vague and pretextual reasons, such as “poor attitude” or “not being a team player.”
 The fear of employment retaliation will stop many, if not most, whistleblowers from speaking up.

 - Whistleblowers’ identities should be kept confidential to the extent allowed by law.